 Here are a few of Identity Guard’s other strengths:

-MyFICO and Identity Guard were both pretty good at providing instructions and explanations, but Identity Guard was the only site to thoroughly explain the credit report dispute process, how long the process might take to complete, and what to do if the credit bureaus don’t respond within the required 30 days.
+- Identity Guard gives you thorough instructions.
+MyFICO and Identity Guard are both good at providing instructions and explanations, but Identity Guard is the only site to thoroughly explain the credit report dispute process, how long the process might take to complete, and what to do if the credit bureaus don’t respond within the required 30 days.

 MyFICO: Best for People Who Want to Improve Their Credit

 The Fair Isaac Corporation, now known as FICO, is one of the biggest names in credit scores.
-It makes sense that its credit report service would be focused on helping you get that FICO score as high as possible.
-It’s also what puts the company at the top of my list — myFICO makes it so easy to track and improve your credit score.
-It’s $30 per month, which is more expensive than the three-bureau options offered by my other picks, but if your credit needs work, the extra cash is totally worth it.
+Its credit report service is focused on helping you get that FICO score as high as possible.
+While myFICO is pricey at $30 per month, which is more expensive than other three-bureau options, it’s also the best for tracking and improving your credit score.
+Here are a few reasons why: